Stitches-Dev/Coding-Challenge/frontend/README.md

 - Get all the universities paginated with their details, as shown in the design.
 - Implement the pagination design, and functionality
-- The user can search for a university by name

 ### Single University Page

 - Upon clicking on each University card, it should navigate to a single univeristy page, where more details for the university are shown.
 - Each university provides different faculties.
 - Each faculty offers multiple majors.
-- Each faculty with one of its chosen major, provide certain degrees.
+- Each major, provide certain degrees.
 - After choosing all three - faculty, major, and degree - the major degree details will be fetched

 # API Integration